Vimal-Dubey/Ethereum-Explorer/README.md

-This block explorer is a minimal replica of Etherscan that provides real-time insights into the blocks of the Ethereum blockchain.
-Leveraging a stack of powerful technologies including JSON-RPC API, CoinGecko API, TanStack Table, ethers v6, Next.js, luxon, TypeScript, and Styled Components, this project delivers an efficient and user-friendly platform for users to explore Ethereum blocks.
+This block explorer is a minimal replica of Etherscan that provides real-time insights into the blocks of the Ethereum blockchain. this project delivers an efficient and user-friendly platform for users to explore Ethereum blocks.